• Skip to secondary menu

 How Many School Shirts do you Need?

 How many shirts/polo shirts you need will depend very much on how messy your child is!
 If they tend to spill food they may well need a clean shirt everyday.
-This will be even more likely if they are having school dinners as hot food is likely to create more spills than packed lunch.
+This will be even more likely if they are having school dinners as hot food is likely to create more spills than a packed lunch.

 For girls you’ll want to think about what they’ll be wearing with their shirts.
 If you plan to use pinafore dresses then it’s likely their shirt will be covered most of the time and less likely to get dirty.